Repositories

 - Repository: Owner and name of the repository, or the display name if set

-- Schedule: Current schedule status — shows frequency and time, or "Disabled" if scheduling is off
+- Schedule: Frequency and time, or "Disabled" if scheduling is off

-- Next scan: When the next scheduled scan will run, or "—" if scheduling is disabled
+- Next scan: When the next scheduled scan will run (blank if disabled)

 - Actions: Scan now, edit, and delete buttons